Get to know

 Was fishing and time on the water part of your childhood?

-It was at the age of 8 that my eldest brother initiated me into the world of fishing, taking me to the dock of a serene lake and introducing me to the art of angling.
-With the sun shining down on us and the gentle waves lapping at our feet, we cast our lines and waited with baited breath for a bite.
-And, it was then that I caught my first walleye - an experience that was both thrilling and humbling.
-It was that moment that sealed my fate and sparked a lifelong passion for fishing, family and the great outdoors.
-From that day forward, I was hooked on the adventure, excitement, and peace that comes with being on the water and fishing.
+It was at the age of 8 that my brothers and family initiated me into the world of fishing, taking me to the dock of a serene lake and introducing me to the art of angling.
+It was then that I caught my first fish and that was the moment that sparked a lifelong passion for fishing, family and the great outdoors.

 Who did you look to for inspiration when you first got started?